 After a soccer injury in 2012 seriously damaged his knee and ligaments, doctors suggested Pau Capell run and train in the mountains as his recovery.
 Less than a year later, the 27-year-old from Sant Boi de Llobregat in Barcelona won his first trail event, while also competing in triathlons, duathlons and the Barcelona Marathon, which he finished in 2 hours 58 minutes.

 In 2014, Pau started to compete in longer events and won seven races.
 The longer and tougher the race, the better he did.
 The rest, as they say, is history… he is now UTMB champion and current course record holder for this iconic race.
 He is also an Ultra X Pro Athlete.

-We chatted about what it’s like to live and train as a professional ultra runner in the interview here.
+We chatted about what it’s like to live and train as a professional ultra runner in our last interview, back in November 2020.

-In this interview we chat about Ultra X Azores – the first Ultra X event that Pau will be able to attend.
-Pau was on the start list for Ultra X Scotland and England in the past but due to you know what was unable to travel… We cannot wait to welcome him under the blue arches this year!
+In this interview we chat about Ultra X 125 Azores – the first Ultra X event that Pau will be able to attend.
+Pau was on the start list for Ultra X Scotland and England in the past but due to you-know-what was unable to travel.
+Well, we cannot wait to finally welcome him under the blue arches this year!
 If you are already participating or thinking about joining us this is a must watch!

 You may also like…

 It’s December.
 Along with colder weather, talk of Christmas and a breather from a busy calendar of events comes a time to reflect.

 Ultra Runner Pau Capell has been training for ultra marathons since 2012.
 Ultra X chats ultra running strategy to Pau ahead of the Ultra X Azores.

 An interview with David Kirk as he prepares to take on Ultra X Jordan 2021.